physalis123/docs.codefresh.io/_docs/pipelines/variables.md

 Use the `CF_OUTPUT_URL` variable to export any external in the form of a URL.

-This variable can be useful to output the URL of the parent pipeline, and navigate from the child to the parent build.
+This variable is useful to output the URL of the parent pipeline, and navigate from the child to the parent build.
 Remember that Codefresh has native support to trigger child builds from parent builds, and to navigate from the parent to the child build through the `codefresh-run` plugin ([link](https://codefresh.io/steps/step/codefresh-run)).

 ##### Add `CF_OUTPUT_URL` with `cf_export`
 Simply add a step to the child build with an in-step link to the parent build.
 The URL link to the parent build is displayed as part of the step details in the Builds page.